brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ## Features
 Within this repository, you will find several distinct folders.
 Please select a folder of your interest and, as a first step, refer to the README.md file located in it main directory.
 This file contains detailed information about the functions available as well as any requirements necessary for their use.

-## Files into AD-AdminTools folder
+# Files into AD-AdminTools folder
+1. **Change-Users-Pass-to-DefaultPass.ps1**: This script is a powerful tool for system administrators managing a large number of user accounts in Active Directory.
+It simplifies the process of resetting user passwords in bulk within a specified Organizational Unit (OU).
+By allowing the administrator to set a default password for all users in the OU, the script ensures quick and uniform password updates, which is especially useful in scenarios like post-migration processes or widespread password policy changes.
+Its user-friendly interface makes it easy to specify the target OU and the new default password, streamlining what would otherwise be a time-consuming task.

-1. **Eventlogs-Create-New-Paths-SERVERS.ps1**: This script streamlines the management of Event Log files on Windows Servers.
+2. **Eventlogs-Create-New-Paths-SERVERS.ps1**: This script streamlines the management of Event Log files on Windows Servers.
 It allows you to move, reorganize, and adjust the size of Event Log files and folders efficiently, enhancing the organization and maintenance of your server's logging system.

-2. **Force-AD-Password-Expires.ps1**: Specifically designed for Active Directory environments, this script forces the expiration of all user passwords within a given Organizational Unit (OU).
+3. **Force-AD-Password-Expires.ps1**: Specifically designed for Active Directory environments, this script forces the expiration of all user passwords within a given Organizational Unit (OU).
 It sets the `ChangePasswordAtLogon` property to true, requiring users to change their passwords at their next login, thereby enhancing security.

-3. **GUID-Installed-Softwares.ps1**: This auditing tool generates a comprehensive list of all software installed on Windows systems, complete with their Global Unique Identifiers (GUIDs).
+4. **GUID-Installed-Softwares.ps1**: This auditing tool generates a comprehensive list of all software installed on Windows systems, complete with their Global Unique Identifiers (GUIDs).
 The output is formatted into a user-friendly CSV file, which is conveniently saved in the 'My Documents' folder.

-4. **List-Users-Passwors-Never-Expires.ps1**: This script is an essential tool for security auditing in Active Directory environments.
+5. **List-Users-Passwors-Never-Expires.ps1**: This script is an essential tool for security auditing in Active Directory environments.
 It exports a list of users whose passwords are set to never expire.
 The data is compiled into an easily accessible CSV file and stored in the 'My Documents' folder.

-5. **Move-Computers-between-OUs.ps1**: A vital script for Active Directory administrators, it facilitates the movement of computer accounts between different Organizational Units (OUs) within the same domain, streamlining AD management and organizational changes.
+6. **Move-Computers-between-OUs.ps1**: A vital script for Active Directory administrators, it facilitates the movement of computer accounts between different Organizational Units (OUs) within the same domain, streamlining AD management and organizational changes.

-6. **Multiple-RDP-Access.ps1**: Enhance remote management capabilities with this script.
+7. **Multiple-RDP-Access.ps1**: Enhance remote management capabilities with this script.
 It reads a list of server addresses from a user-provided file, verifies their existence, and initiates Remote Desktop Protocol (RDP) sessions for each valid server, simplifying remote access to multiple servers.

+8. **UnlockUser-SMB-Share.ps1:** This script is a valuable tool for network and system administrators dealing with Shared Folder (SMB Share) access management.
+It facilitates the quick unlocking of user access to specific SMB shares, ensuring uninterrupted workflow and efficient user access management.
+The script comes with a user-friendly graphical interface, allowing administrators to easily input the share name, domain, and username to identify and unlock blocked users.
+Ideal for environments where users frequently face access issues due to lockouts or permission changes, this script helps maintain seamless access to critical shared resources on the network.
+Its efficient and straightforward operation makes it an essential utility in the toolkit of any IT professional responsible for managing shared network resources.

-7. **Winget-Upgrade-Install-by-GPOs.ps1**: Ideal for Group Policy Object (GPO) deployments, this script automates the process of updating software on Windows OS using the `winget` package manager.
+9. **Winget-Upgrade-Install-by-GPOs.ps1**: Ideal for Group Policy Object (GPO) deployments, this script automates the process of updating software on Windows OS using the `winget` package manager.
 It logs all actions in a specified file, ensuring a smooth and traceable software update process across multiple systems.

-8. **Winget-Upgrade-Install-Explicit.ps1**: This script offers an interactive and user-friendly approach to software updates on Windows OS.
+10. **Winget-Upgrade-Install-Explicit.ps1**: This script offers an interactive and user-friendly approach to software updates on Windows OS.
 With an intuitive progress bar, it utilizes `winget` for package management, performing updates explicitly while logging the process for easy review and audit.

-9. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts designed to streamline your system administration tasks.
+11. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts designed to streamline your system administration tasks.

-## Files into Eventlogs-Tools folder
+# Files into Eventlogs-Tools folder
 ## Prerequisite:
 Before using the scripts in this folder, ensure that the Microsoft Log Parser utility is installed in your environment.